revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 ---

-10. Where are objects stored? (or) When an object is instantiated where is it stored?
+10.Where are objects stored? (or) When an object is instantiated where is it stored?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)